UsabilityEngineering/ux-portfolio-DJ-IRL/journal/sonobus.md

 I had wanted this before, but I was inexplicably confident that I could receive live audio, with whatever latency, and *make it work.*

-I realized if the audio source was at a consistent BPM, then I could adapt my local project to it regardless of latency.
+<h3>We're Jammin' 🎶</h3>
+After many naive approaches, we have gotten somewhat adept at the process.
+We have found a handful of configurations for achieving useful results.
+I will focus on just one, used in a recent successful pseudo-live session.
+The audio path is unexpectedly confusing, so I will explain it before going into the software we use to accomplish the task.

+Choosing a BPM between the two parties is vital.
+Cooper initiates the session by starting a [loop](https://en.wikipedia.org/wiki/Loop_(music)) from within his Ableton project.
+He mutes the audio from his side, and streams the audio to me.
+I then start a loop, with it synchronized to his.
+Now I can hear any music either of us make, performing in time together.
+I then gather all of this audio onto one track, and send that back to Cooper.
-With that working, I can hear a
+Now Cooper can finally hear audio.

+While these loops stay in time, we can both make changes within our sequences and we will both hear those changes play in time together.
+It has it's limitations, but this is a great way for an electronic duo to work on music remotely, and *kinda* live.

-### All Aboard the SonoBus 🚌
+<h3>All Aboard the SonoBus 🚌</h3>
-After trying a handful of competitors, we discovered SonoBus.
+After trying a handful of competitors, we discovered SonoBus.<br>
->"SonoBus is an easy to use application for streaming high-quality,
+<q>SonoBus is an easy to use application for streaming high-quality, <br>
-	low-latency peer-to-peer audio between devices over the internet or a local network." - [SonoBus](https://sonobus.net)
+	low-latency peer-to-peer audio between devices over the internet <br>
+	or a local network.</q> - [SonoBus](https://sonobus.net)  <br>

 This program was easy to install, and came with a user-friendly wizard.
 Unexpectedly, this is a rare example of free software that runs well on